tarantool/doc/doc/reference/configuration/cfg_audit.rst

     and sends all ``audit_log`` messages to cronolog's standard input (``stdin``).
     If the ``audit_log`` string starts with '|' or contains the prefix ``pipe:``, the string is interpreted as a Unix `pipeline <https://en.wikipedia.org/wiki/Pipeline_%28Unix%29>`_.

+    If log is a program, check out its pid and send it a signal to rotate logs.

     **Example: Writing to a system log**